datahub-project/datahub/README.md

 We welcome contributions from the community.
 Please refer to our [Contributing Guidelines](CONTRIBUTING.md) for more details.
 We also have a [contrib](contrib) directory for incubating experimental features.

 ## Community
-Join our [slack workspace](https://app.slack.com/client/TUMKD5EGJ/DV0SB2ZQV/thread/GV2TEEZ5L-1583704023.001100) for important discussions and announcements.
+Join our [slack workspace](https://app.slack.com/client/TUMKD5EGJ/DV0SB2ZQV/thread/GV2TEEZ5L-1583704023.001100) for discussions and important announcements.
 You can also find out more about our past and upcoming [town hall meetings](https://github.com/linkedin/datahub/blob/master/docs/townhalls.md).

 ## Adoption
-Here are the companies officially adopted DataHub.
-Please feel free to add your company to the list if we miss it.
+Here are the companies that have officially adopted DataHub.
+Please feel free to add yours to the list if we missed it.
 * [LinkedIn](http://linkedin.com)
 * [Expedia Group](http://expedia.com)
 * [Saxo Bank](https://www.home.saxo)